Speak Out Drama Lessons

 • Receive an adequate level of supervision and review of their work practices.

-• Be expected to read and sign the child protection policy statement.
+• Be expected to read and sign the child protection policy and safeguarding statement.

 • Be provided with child protection training, where appropriate.